 Grieg's Piano Concerto, but the station didn't appreciate it.

-There are other phone formats that can be used, but Opus seems to be the
+phone formats that can be used, but Opus seems to be the most free,

 Ya, KDX has toyed around with digital formats and bitrates.

-mounted outside, weatherproofing, or running audio and power links to
+weatherproofing, or running audio and power links to distant

-off rapidly outside of that area.
-I've heard my carrier current signal a
+of that area.
+I've heard my carrier current signal a few miles away,

-few miles away, but it's so weak that the average person wouldn't stay
+but it's so weak that the average person wouldn't stay to listen or

-area too.
-Those were carved out in the band plan for AM radio, and are
+were carved out in the band plan for AM radio, and are often the

-that the K-Rocks Radio site that was once a good CC reference is not on
+Radio site that was once a good CC reference is not on line right now.

 Thursday September 26, 2019 7:43 PM CDT -- Al Franken Update